WELCOME TO

 UPDATES & NEWS

-The co-event Creaternity Impact Days (CID26), starts in Kiruna March 20 - Space and total defence, Luleå March 23 - Vetenskapens hus, and ends in Boden March 24 with study visit at Stegra, the new steel plant.
+The co-event Creaternity Impact Days (CID26) starts in Kiruna March 20 (theme: Space and total defence), Luleå March 23 (main event at Vetenskapens hus), and ends in Boden March 24 (theme: Building opportunities) with a study visit at Stegra, the new steel plant under construction.

-CID26 is free of charge and is a great opportunity to make the most your Luleå experince and a great way to learn more about the green initiatives and transformations currently taking place in the North.
+CID26 is free of charge and is a great opportunity to make the most your conference experience, and to learn more about the green initiatives and transformations currently taking place in the North.

-Read more via the link in the Creaternity box below.
+Read more about Creaternity below.
 The registration for CID26 is also in the registration for SPS2026.

 SPS2026 theme